 My name is Carolina Valdivia.
 I was born in Mexicali, Baja California and have lived in the United States since I was 12 years old.
 I am currently DACAmented after benefitting from Deferred Action for Childhood Arrivals (DACA) a few months after its implementation on November of 2012.

-On May of 2011 I received a Bachelor’s in Sociology, B.A. in Criminology and Justice Studies, and a minor in Spanish from California State University of San Marcos (CSUSM).
+On May of 2011 I received a Bachelor’s degree in Sociology, B.A. in Criminology and Justice Studies, and a minor in Spanish from California State University of San Marcos (CSUSM).
 Most recently, I completed my Master’s in Sociology at San Diego State University (SDSU).
 Currently, I am a first year doctoral student in Education at Harvard University.
 I hope to ultimately become a scholar-activist, and continue advocating for social justice and positive social change.

 My pursuit of higher education has always been connected to my involvement in the community through my research and community organizing.

 I have been a community organizer for over seven years now.
 Prior to helping form, and organize in, the San Diego Dream Team (SDDT- an amazing undocumented youth-led community organization), I served as president of Standing Together As oNe Dream (another amazing undocumented youth-led organization) at CSUSM.

 In addition to my community organizing, I have also served as research assistant of several projects supervised by faculty at CSUSM, SDSU, University of Chicago, and UC San Diego.
 I have conducted research on undocumented immigrant youth online and offline activism, working conditions of taxi drivers in San Diego, political incorporation of undocumented youth, educational experiences of undocumented students, undocumented youth-led organizations, and more.
 Most recently, I served as senior research fellow at United We Dream, where I contributed to the establishment of the network’s research institute and implementation of our first research project, “In Their Own Words: A Nationwide Survey of Undocumented Millennials“

 Much of my research, teaching, and community organizing center on the areas I am most passionate about- immigration, education, policy-making, community organizing, and social movements.